w3f/polkadot-spec/spec.md

 There is no item for the para-chain itself; it is assumed that the para-chain has no need to send messages to itself.

-Each `IngressQueues` item contains a number of arrays of `Message`s.
+Each `IngressQueues` item contains a number of arrays of `bytes` messages.
 The number of such arrays is equal to the number of blocks that have passed since the last para-chain block was finalised (each properly finalised para-chain block necessarily flushes all other para-chain's egress queues to itself).

 ```
 IngressQueues: [
-	earliest_block: [ Message, ... ],
+	earliest_block: [ bytes, ... ],
-	next_earliest_block: [ Message, ... ],
+	next_earliest_block: [ bytes, ... ],
 	...
-	latest_block: [ Message, ... ]
+	latest_block: [ bytes, ... ]
 ]
 ```

-It is permissible for any of these `[ Message, ... ]` arrays to be empty.
+It is permissible for any of these `[ bytes, ... ]` arrays to be empty.

 ### Specifics